Buying an RV is sort of like having a baby.

 These are usually pretty small, compact and light.

-But they do come in pretty fancy versions, with the top-of-the-line fiberglass travel trailer being an Oliver.
+But they do come in pretty fancy versions, with the top-of-the-line fiberglass travel trailer being an Oliver (one of the most reliable RV brands).

 This can be considered a fiberglass version of an Airstream.

-An Oliver Trailer is much more expensive than the other fiberglass travel trailers and they weigh a good bit due to the high-end construction of the trailers, inside and out.
+Oliver Travel Trailer cost is much higher than the other fiberglass travel trailers and they weigh a good bit due to the high-end construction of the trailers, inside and out.

 They, like Airstreams, probably hold their value the best out of all of the categories.